Ambrose Barlow: Legacy

-The church of St Ambrose of Milan at Barlow Moor is in the parish of his birthplace.
-It was founded in 1932, and is dedicated to St Ambrose of Milan but changed to St Ambrose Barlow at his canonisation.
-St Ambrose Barlow Roman Catholic church and primary school in Astley is also named after Ambrose.
+The church of St Ambrose at Barlow Moor, Chorlton, Manchester is in the parish of his birthplace.
+It was founded in 1932, and was initially dedicated to Ambrose of Milan but changed to Ambrose Barlow at his canonisation.
+It has one relic pertaining to Barlow There is another church dedicated to him in the Greater Manchester area, St Ambrose Barlow Roman Catholic church in Astley.
+Another church, Saint Ambrose Barlow Roman Catholic Church, is dedicated to him in Hall Green, Birmingham.

-Other schools named after the saint include The Barlow Roman Catholic High School in Didsbury, St Ambrose Barlow Roman Catholic High School in Swinton near Manchester, and St Ambrose Barlow Catholic High School in Netherton, Merseyside.
+Schools named after Barlow include St Ambrose RC Primary School, Chorlton-cum-Hardy, The Barlow Roman Catholic High School in Didsbury, St Ambrose Barlow Roman Catholic High School in Swinton near Manchester, St Ambrose Barlow Catholic High School in Netherton, Merseyside, and St Ambrose Barlow Catholic Primary School in Hall Green, Birmingham.
 One of the boarding houses at Downside School is named Barlow in his honour.

-An Oblate Chapter (association of secular Benedictines) of Douai Abbey, meeting at St Anne's Roman Catholic Church in Ormskirk, has St Ambrose Barlow as its patron.
+An Oblate Chapter (association of secular Benedictines) of Douai Abbey, meeting at St Anne's Roman Catholic Church in Ormskirk, has Ambrose Barlow as its patron.